Soft and Fluffy Sourdough Dinner Rolls Recipe

 What if my dough doesn’t rise?

-Make sure your starter is active and bubbly before mixing.
-If your kitchen is cool, move the dough to a warm place such as inside the oven with the light on.
+Check that your starter is active and bubbly before using it.
+If your kitchen is cold, move the dough to a warmer spot, like inside an oven with the light on.

 pin for later